ThePebble01/Module-03-Challenge-Password-Generator/README.md

 ## Description

-Geneartes a unique password with constraints provided by the visitor through prompts.
+Generates a unique password with constraints provided by the visitor through prompts.

 ## Installation